antonum/AKS-ActiveActive-Redis/README.md

 Redis Enterprise ActiveActive requires FQDN (NOT the puublic IP) of the ingress services for both participating clusters.
 On Azure create DNS Zone and make sure it resolvable by the public DNS.

-The following ENV variables in the scripts need to point to your DNS recors and the resource group where this record lives.
+The following ENV variables in the `config.sh` and `flask/app.py` need to point to your DNS record and the resource group where this record lives.
 ```
 DNS_ZONE=demo.umnikov.com
 DNS_RESOURCE_GROUP=anton-rg